 |Select at least one of the following:||4|

 |KIN 505||Activity, Injuries and Disease||4|

-Students will not be permitted to enroll in KIN 650D Internship in Coaching, until them have completed KIN 565 Principles of Coaching; KIN 505 Activity, Injuries and Disease and at least one theory of coaching class.
+Students will not be permitted to enroll in SML 650D Internship in Coaching, until they have completed 10 Credits toward the minor to include: SML 565 Principles of Coaching; and one of the applicable courses/electives and at least one theory/practical coaching class.

-To graduate with a coaching minor, individuals must earn a grade of C- or better in all courses associated with the minor (not including KIN 565 Principles of Coaching, which will require a C or better).
+To graduate with a coaching minor, individuals must earn a grade of C- or better in all courses associated with the minor.

 Sport Management Leadership/Sport Studies majors are not permitted to minor in coaching.